spread-ai/docs-comments/docs/module-2/creating-a-display-application.md

 !!! abstract "Task 1: Find the right query"

-     Given what we know [about finding queries](querying-spread.html#finding-the-query), go to this [URL]({{ snippets.demoInstanceEinURL }}) and investigate what query will return all the data that we are looking.
+     Given what we know [about finding queries](querying-spread.html#finding-the-query), go to [Apollo Explorer]({{ snippets.demoInstanceEinURL }}ein) to  investigate what query will return all the data that we are looking.
 As a reminder:

-          * We have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
+          - We have set up a dataset with the ID: `"EsfDatasets/de892a79-efab-4176-a282-e2c117cd1e23"`.
 Use this as the `datasetId` in the query.
-          * We are looking for data in `featureVariants`:
+          - We are looking for data in `featureVariants`:
-               * We are looking for the names of all the `featureVariants`.
+               - We are looking for the names of all the `featureVariants`.
 Remember that we need to supply the language that the names are returned in.
-               * We are looking for the names and IDs of the components that make up the feature variant. **Clue:** The name of the object that contains this data is `realizedInComponentVariant`.
+               - We are looking for the names and IDs of the components that make up the feature variant.
+A quick hint: the name of the object that contains this data is `realizedInComponentVariant`.
-               * We are looking for the software modules that these components use.
+               - We are looking for the software modules that these components use.

      Before revealing the answer, take a moment to try find the query on your own.
 Once you are done, check your answer against the snippet below.

-??? info "Query to get feature variant's name, components, and software"
+??? info "See the solution"

      ```json
      {